Jhr-4/portfolio/docs/06-implementation.md

 1. **Background Treatment**
    - Implements the standardized gradient background
-   - Uses the StarryBackground component
+   - Uses the StarryBackground component on all NON-Project/Interactive Pages
+   - Allows for point of interest on the actual project/interactive rather than background.
-   - Incorporates floating orbs for visual depth
+   - Incorporates floating orbs for visual depth on all Pages

 2. **Card-Based Layout**
    - Semi-transparent card backgrounds with backdrop blur